Recipe Management Software

-- Use standard or actual cost valuation methods, VicinityBrew Support FIFO, LIFO, Standard and Average
+- Use standard or actual cost valuation methods, VicinityBrew supports FIFO, LIFO, Standard and Average

-- Have the option to vary your costing method by brew stage, actual cost wort until consumed into fermentation, cost your packaging batch at standard
+- Vary your costing method by brew stage...actual cost wort until consumed into fermentation and cost your packaging batch at standard

-- Get tighter cost reporting while streamlining putting finished goods on hand
+- Get tighter cost reporting while streamlining finished goods on hand

 - Review scenario-based impacts of certain price changes on overall production cost with the Proposed Cost Analysis Report